Birds by Song Course Schedule

 Tuesday, June 11: Conclusion

-9:00 Review Review Review.
-Along with your designated partners, you will take a walk along the lovely Valley of the Ancients and Etawah Woods trials and practice recognizing the songs of the birds that you hear, encouraged by the mentorship of your newly established friends.
+9:00 Informal Review.
+Along with your designated partners, you will take a walk along the lovely Valley of the Ancients and Etawah Woods trials and practice recognizing the songs of the birds that you hear, encouraged by the mentorship of one of your newly established friends.